joeyespo/tray-me/README.md

 TrayMe is a small application that allows you send a window to the notification area.

-Why
----

-Some long-running applications don't have the option to send to the notification area, but have no other reason to be left open.
-Examples include some email and chat applications, or even long-running browser windows that take up valuable tab space.

 How to use it
 -------------